JatinVashisht1/Basics-of-Cryptography/README.md

 # Getting started with **cryptography**
-- This article/readme is based on a medium article about cryptography
+- This article/readme is based on two medium articles about cryptography
-    - click [here](https://medium.com/@nshani/getting-started-with-cryptography-and-key-concepts-5e89c7687939) to read the article
+    - click [here](https://medium.com/@nshani/getting-started-with-cryptography-and-key-concepts-5e89c7687939) to read the first article
+    - click [here](https://medium.com/@nshani/basic-principles-of-cryptography-9a282e7a2d2d) to read the second article

 ## Cryptology
 - Cryptology is the mathematics such as number theory and the applications of formulas and algorithms that act as base of cryptography and crpytanalysis
 - Cryptology is the science of secret messages.
 Anything that has to do with making or breaking codes falls into cryptology's domain.